undefinedzack/A2OJ-Ladders/README.md

 # A2OJ Tracking React App

-This is a simple app made with Reactjs to track ladders on A2OJ.com
+A simple app made with React.js to track ladders on A2OJ.com

+Made with #React, #Bootstrap and a lot of logic, just kidding!

 <img src='./images/a2oj.jpg'>